SamuelSchepp/safe-any/README.md

 Safe wrapper for ```any``` and JSON in TypeScript.

-Say goodbye to `TypeError: Cannot read property 'key' of undefinied`.
+Say goodbye to `TypeError: Cannot read property 'key' of undefined`.

 ## Install